-ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu.
+ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of Ewing sarcoma.
+Use the menu to see other pages.

 A lump near the surface of the skin that may feel warm and soft to the touch.

-A fever that doesn't go away.
+A fever that does not go away.

 A broken bone that happens without an injury.
 A tumor growing in the bone can cause the bone to become weak or fracture.

 Be sure to talk with the health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.